resir014/resir014.xyz/src/content/posts/article/2020-04-13-a-tribute-to-that-100-percent-gran-turismo-speedrun-attempt/index.md

 date: 2020-04-13T13:53:00+07:00
 ---

 We truly live in a horrifying era.
-With the [COVID-19 pandemic](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) still not showing any signs of slowing down, and many countries went on lockdown to prevent the spread of this infectious disease, a lot of us are now confined to our homes, unable to leave due to the viral nature of this outbreak.
+With the [COVID-19 pandemic](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) still not showing any signs of slowing down, and many countries going on lockdown to prevent the spread of this infectious disease, a lot of us are now confined to our homes, unable to leave due to the viral nature of this outbreak.

 We can't hang out safely outside with our friends, meaning that many of us have to resort to alternative methods of communication, like voice and video calls.
 Many big events, including sporting events, are now also either postponed or cancelled, meaning a lot of our sources for entertainment during these times, are also gone.
 To put it mildly, everything sucks now.

 There are many ways people cope with the lockdown, including trying out things that they have never done before.
-And for a guy and three of his roommates, that's something they set out to do.
+And for four roommates being confined to their room in a lockdown, that's something they set out to do.

 ---